alexpovel/latex-cookbook/README.md

    since the build process has to be able to run autonomously) packages.

 #### Installed packages

+For more information on the LaTeX packages mentioned here, refer to the accompanying cookbook.

 1. `texlive-full` for a truly *full* LaTeX distribution.
    The resulting version of `TeXLive` (*e.g.* `2019`) depends on what is available in the